ewinslow/elgg-evan/README.md

 #### Limitations

 This function does not accept non-entities as the object or target of the permissions check.
-For example, as of 1.8, you cannot ask using this function whether the user has permission to comment on a blog, since comments are modeled as annotations.
+For example, until Elgg 1.9, you could not ask using this function whether the user has permission to comment on a blog, since comments are modeled as annotations.
 The appropriate way to do that would have been: